How to visualize the BFE bases used to make your coefficients

 halo_basis = pyEXP.basis.Basis.factory(halo_config)

-member for each basis returns a vector of arrays for
+The getBasis member for each basis returns a vector of arrays for

 the basis functions on the grid you have defined.
 For the spherical